Ali-Reza Asgari: Ebrahimi story

 In late March 2008, Amir Farshad Ebrahimi, an Iranian human rights activist who lives in Germany, was detained at Atatürk International Airport after an Iranian official requested that he be deported to Iran.
 According to the Iranians, he had played a role in Asgari's defection.

 Asgari later reportedly communicated with Ebrahim from Washington, D.C. and Texas.

 2009 Iranian reports

 On November 15, 2009, several Iranian websites reported details of a two-year Iranian investigation into the matter, which concluded that Asgari was kidnapped by the Israeli, British, and German intelligence agencies, and was currently being held in an Israeli jail.
 Earlier in October, Iranian Foreign Minister Manouchehr Mottaki had said that "The United States should be accountable as it is directly or indirectly responsible for causing problems for Shahram Amiri, Ali Reza Asgari and Ardebili".

 "Prisoner X" theory

 On 27 December 2010, the Tikun Olam blog claimed that a certain "Prisoner X" in an Israeli prison who had died was Asgari.
 The blogger, Richard Silverstein, had earlier reported that a confidential source close to Israel's Defense Minister Ehud Barak had given him the identity of the prisoner.
 The Iranian government subsequently reported that Asgari had died in an Israeli jail.

+In 2024, Iran International reported that Asgari was alive in the United States, living under the United States Federal Witness Protection Program with the Central Intelligence Agency's protection.